 Of course, to get an idea of value for your items, you could haul them along to your local vintage store and just ask them for advice.

 You never know, they might even offer you a nice wad of cash for what you’ve got.

+Selling clothes for a living may sound cool and easy but to make a solid profit, you’ll need to invest some time into it.
 Making a full-time living by buying and selling vintage clothing and shoes isn’t something you should think about unless you’re an expert in the field.

 Find out how to get involved in National Clear Your Clutter Day here.